gdw-workshop/2018_GDW_Workshop/exercises/GDW_BEAST_Tutorial.md

 While that is running…

-## Open Tracer (in GDW-Apps/Tracer/)
+## Open Tracer (in GDW-Apps/Tracer)

 File > Import Trace File

 Select your *file_stem.log* file that is in progress from your current BEAST run (yes you can view it before the BEAST run is complete).

-You should also open *PLVAB_aln_GDW.log* which is a BEAST output file from the same alignment we used earlier but with a few extra parameter estimates.
+You should also open *PLVAB_aln_GDW1.log* which is a BEAST output file from the same alignment we used earlier but with a few extra parameter estimates and a chain that was run 100x as long.
 It will work well to let you see what a log file will look like after the end of a sufficiently long MCMC chain.

 You can also drag and drop files into the *Trace Files* area and open multiple trace files simultaneously to compare runs.

-Look at the mean posterior estimate of each parameter value within the ‘Traces’ pane on the bottom left…do they make sense?
+Look at the mean posterior estimate of each parameter value within the ‘Traces’ pane on the left...do they make sense?

 Ok.

-Probably none of this will make sense because you don’t know much about the dataset used but this is where you will evaluate parameter estimates to make sure they make sense when you analyze your own data!
+Probably none of this will make sense (because this is likely your first time doing this and you don’t know much about the dataset used) but this is where you will evaluate parameter estimates to make sure they make sense when you analyze your own data!
+This is also the first set of results you've generated that can be informative for your study and can end up in your Nature publication.

-This is a good time to go back to the prior distributions and values we entered into BEAUTi to see how our choices may have influenced the outcome, or which parameter estimates may be wildy different than we thought they would be.
+This is also a good time to go back to the prior distributions and values we entered into BEAUTi to see how our choices may have influenced the outcome, or which parameter estimates may be wildy different than we thought they would be.

 The effective sample size (*ESS*) value is an important metric to use to evaluate if you have enough samples from your chain to have accurate estimates of your parameters.
+Before you do your own BEAST analyses...read up on ESS in one of the sources of knowledge I listed at the start of the tutorial.

 If this is less than 100 it will be red to give you a warning that estimates should not be trusted.